The Day Pretension Came to Vita Brevis

 About the Author

-Brian Geiger is a freelance writer, the founder of Vita Brevis, and the founder of Mental Life, a humanistic publication that merges psychology and philosophy.
+Brian Geiger is the founder of Vita Brevis Poetry Magazine and Mental Life, a humanistic publication that merges psychology and philosophy.